codebar/tutorials/html/lesson1/tutorial.md

 Let's link some pictures and text to a video.
 It can be handy when we want the user to get to where we want them without needing to click on text.

-Add that underneath the ordered list we defined previously.
+Add that underneath the ordered list we defined earlier.

 ```html
 <div>